-When it comes to data storage, Western Digital has drive.
+When it comes to data storage, Western Digital has drive and more than a splash of flash.
 The company is one of the largest independent makers of hard-disk drives (HDDs), which record, store, and recall volumes of data.
 It is also active in the fast-growing area of solid-state drives (SSDs), which are faster and lighter than HDDs.
 Drives for PCs account for most of Western Digital's sales, although the company also makes devices used in servers, cloud computing data centers, and home entertainment products such as set-top boxes and video game consoles.
 The company sells to manufacturers and through retailers and distributors and generates more than half its sales from the Asia/Pacific region.

 Western Digital is structured around two subsidiaries: WD Technologies and Hitachi Global Storage Technologies (HGST).
 Each subsidiary maintains its own brand and product lines, with separate sales, marketing, operations, and product development teams.
 The company is looking to offer improved customer experiences for competing and complementary brands, while finding efficiencies in shared services.